VARUN07-09/BridgeLabz_Varun_1525/README.md

 06/12/24
-completed the assignment provided by sir
+completed the assignment provided by sir  and revised the topics that are in our plan